 Pin Brush: A pin brush is a general day-to-day brush that prevents matting from forming by keeping his coat neat and tidy.
 However, this brush will not be effective in deshedding or removing matting.
 This means you’ll need additional tools for proper grooming.

 Undercoat Rake: Also commonly known as a deshedding tool, this tool is a must for all German Shepherds.
-This rake removes the dead hair, dander and dirt from his undercoat by reaching through his topcoat.
-The rake comprises of one or two rows of tightly spaced pins.
+This rake removes the dead hair, dander, and dirt from his undercoat by reaching through his topcoat.
+The rake is made up of one or two rows of tightly spaced pins.
 It looks much like a rake or a razor.

-Slicker Brush: This brush comprises of short fine wires that are placed close together on a flat-surfaced brush.
+Slicker Brush: This brush is constructed of short fine wires that are placed close together on a flat-surfaced brush.
 This brush is a must for long-haired German Shepherds and many medium-haired dogs.
 It’s used to detangle and prevent matting.
 Many use slicker brushes instead of pin brushes.

-Bristle Brush: Bristle brushes can do well for GSD’s if your pup has a medium coat or a short coat.
+Bristle Brush: Bristle brushes can do well for GSDs if your pup has a medium or short coat.
 It’s not recommended for longer coated pups, just due to the sheer amount of hair you’ll need to clean up after.
 Bristle brushes are harder to clean.
 They will need cleaning more frequently than Pins or undercoat rakes.

 Rubber Brush: Great for short-coated pups, the rubber brush isn’t recommended for your GSD unless your pup has extremely short hair.
 Most German Shepherds don’t have short hair and usually fall somewhere in between long and medium coats.
-It’s likely that the Rubber brush will be a no go if your pup falls into that spectrum.
+The rubber brush will likely be a no-go if your pup falls into that spectrum.

 All of our recommendations below are high quality.
-This way you can be sure that they are safe and comfortable for both you and your dog.
-They are also highly rated by German Shepherd owners across the world and tried and tested to manage his shedding.
-By sticking with our recommendations, you can be sure that both you and your pup are in good hands.
+This way, you can ensure they are safe and comfortable for you and your dog.
+They are also highly rated by German Shepherd owners worldwide and tried and tested to manage his shedding.
+By sticking with our recommendations, you can ensure that you and your pup are in good hands.